List of Christian martyrs

 This is a list of reputed martyrs of Christianity; it includes only notable people with Wikipedia articles.
-Not all Christian denominations accept every figure on this list as a martyr or Christian—see the linked articles for fuller discussion.
-In many denominations of Christianity, martyrdom is considered a direct path to sainthood and many names on this list are viewed as saints in one or more denomination.
+Not all Christian confessions accept every figure on this list as a martyr or Christian—see the linked articles for fuller discussion.
+In many types of Christianity, martyrdom is considered a direct path to sainthood and many names on this list are viewed as saints in one or more confessions.